 Women spend a significant portion of their lives putting their families first, tending to the needs of husbands, children and aging parents often before themselves.
 The problem is that as these women approach retirement age, they are finding themselves without the benefit of ample savings to carry them through their golden years.

-According to the U.S. Census Bureau, working women earn 80 cents for every dollar earned by men, even though women make up almost half of the workforce, receive more higher-education degrees than men and are often a family’s sole source of income.
+According to the U.S. Census Bureau, working women earned 81.6 cents for every dollar earned by men in 2018, even though women make up almost half of the workforce, receive more higher-education degrees than men and are often a family’s sole source of income.
 Women also tend to live longer than men and are at greater risk of exhausting their savings during their lifetimes, which is one reason why almost half of all unmarried and/or widowed women age 65 and older depend on Social Security benefits to provide 90 percent or more of their total income.
-Yet, the average annual Social Security benefit for women age 65 and older in 2016 was $13,891 (compared to $17,663 for men), which is far from enough to fund a comfortable lifestyle and sustain one’s financial stability over the long-term.
+Yet, the average annual Social Security benefit for women age 65 and older in 2017 was $14,353 (compared to $18,041 for men), which is far from enough to fund a comfortable lifestyle and sustain one’s financial stability over the long-term.

 Following are four tips to help women balance their roles as family breadwinners and caregivers while providing much needed TLC to their own personal financial needs.